Policies for a sustainable protein future

 Meeting sustainability and health goals

-Governments can’t meet their Paris climate agreement targets without building a more sustainable food system.
+Governments can’t meet their Paris climate agreement targets without building a more alternative food system.
 Plant-based and cultivated meat address some of the major systemic causes of climate change, biodiversity loss and pollution.

 Transforming meat production will help governments to achieve their health and sustainability ambitions without relying on individual diet change.